-It is clear from the above table that the revenues of Jal Sansthan Lucknow are not sufficient to pay electricity bill.
-Hence the same have to be paid directly by the UP State Government.
-The payment system as explained to us is as follows:
+It is clear that the Jal Sansthan is unable to pay its own electricity bills.
+Hence the same is paid directly by the State Government.
+The system for payment of these bills as explained to us is as follows:

 - 1. The bills raised by the UP Power Corporation are sent directly to the Jal Sansthan - 2.
 The bills are verified and approved and signed by the Finance Officer of the Jal Sansthan. - 3.
 The verified bills are then sent to the Nagar Nigam for further processing and payment. - 4.
 Nagar Nigam verifies the bills and sends the same to the State Govt.for payment. - 5.
 The electricity charges are paid to the UP Power Corporation directly by the State Government as per the recommendations of the Eleventh Finance Commission out of the Octroi Compensation due to be received by the Nagar Nigam.